KrystianBorysewicz/Population-Information/use-case/use-case-country-report.md

 ## EXTENSIONS

 1. **Report selection**:
-    1. All the countries in the world organised by largest population to smallest.
+    1. All the cities in the world organised by largest population to smallest.
-    2. All the countries in a continent organised by largest population to smallest.
+    2. All the cities in a continent organised by largest population to smallest.
-    3. All the countries in a region organised by largest population to smallest.
+    2. All the cities in a region organised by largest population to smallest.
+    2. All the cities in a country organised by largest population to smallest.
+    2. All the cities in a district organised by largest population to smallest.

 2. **User input report selection**
     1. The top N populated countries in the world where N is provided by the user.